 to promote a healthy immune response; and

-· Probiotics act as antioxidants
+· Probiotics act as antioxidants to prevent ageing

 and sun damage.